-The certificate program study plan involves coursework in Physiology, Histology, and Cell Biology that are the Department’s core and electives in Basic and Applied Anatomy, Histology and Developmental Anatomy, Neuroscience, and Biomedical Cell and Molecular Biology.
+The certificate program study plan involves coursework in Veterinary Physiology, Microscopic Anatomy (histology), and Cell Biology that are the department’s core and electives in Basic and Applied Anatomy, Histology and Developmental Anatomy, Neuroscience, and Biomedical Cell and Molecular Biology.
 Full-time certificate program students should complete their study plan within two semesters with an accumulation of 16 to 18 credit hours.

-Admission into our certificate program will require completion of a bachelor's degree program from an accredited institution, a grade point average of at least 3.00 on a 4.0 scale in all undergraduate work and graduate work already completed, and an acceptable GRE score.
+Admission into our certificate program requires completion of a bachelor’s degree program from an accredited institution, a grade point average of at least 3.00 on a 4.0 scale in all undergraduate work and graduate work already completed, and an acceptable GRE score.

 How to Apply

 Applicants will be evaluated by the Comparative Biomedical Sciences Department Advisory Committee.